Network comparison via encoding, decoding, and causality: Encoding, decoding, and causal analyses on real networks

 \section{Encoding, decoding, and causal analyses on real networks}

-Among various fundamental tasks in network analysis, assigning node similarity in a given network and measuring network similarity in network ensembles are two important ones, which are closely related to node classification and network classification tasks in machine learning.
-Here we implemented these two kinds of similarity measurement tasks under our theoretical framework, respectively.
+Among various tasks in network analysis, assigning network similarity in network ensembles is an important one, which is closely related to network clustering, query, and classification tasks in machine learning.
+Here we implement the similarity measurement task under our theoretical framework and other competitive alternatives.